 The Harbor Cruise - Perfect for Visitors

 While the Harbor Cruise is a good overview, other cruises delve into specific parts of Seattle.
-These include cruises through the Ballard Locks, Lake Union, and Lake Washington, and offer a lot of appeal to both locals and visitors.
-Lake Union allows cruisers a quintessentially Seattle experience as you’ll see houseboats, Gas Works Park, and seaplanes landing and taking off from the lake.
-Lake Union is right at the heart of Seattle and serves as a recreational hub for all things water.
-Likewise, Lake Washington showcases another side of Seattle with Bill Gates’s home along its shores and the Bellevue skyline on view.
+The Lake Washington cruise is one such cruise, and this one offers a lot of appeal to both locals and visitors.
+Lake Washington showcases another side of Seattle that isn't easy to see if you don't have a boat, including Bill Gates’s home along its shores and the Bellevue skyline on view.

 Going Through the Ballard Locks

-Another truly unique way to get to know not only Seattle but the wider cultural history of the area is to join the Blake Island Excursion, which is the longest of Argosy’s cruise offerings and does not go all year round.
-Blake Island is located 45 minutes off of Seattle’s waterfront and a bit to the south.
+Another truly unique way to get to know not only Seattle but the wider cultural history of the area is to join the Tillicum Excursion, which is the longest of Argosy’s cruise offerings and does not go all year round.
+This cruise ventures out to Blake Island, which is located 45 minutes off of Seattle’s waterfront and a bit to the south.
 It’s thought to be the birthplace of Chief Sealth (otherwise known as Chief Seattle) and was a sacred island to the local Coast Salish tribes.
-Blake Island Excursions take cruisers out to the island where you’ll get to enjoy a traditionally baked salmon meal, a show put on by local tribes that teaches about their culture through dances, chants, and storytelling.
+Blake Island Excursions take cruisers out to the island where you’ll get to enjoy a traditionally baked salmon meal, and a show put on by local tribes that teaches about their culture through dances, chants, and storytelling.
 After the show, you have a little time to explore the island’s beaches and trails before heading back.

 Holidays and Special Cruises